ropensci-archive/opendata/CONTRIBUTING.md

 * R (to create the `.html` from the `.ctv` file) [Installation](http://cran.r-project.org/)
 * `pandoc`: [Installation](http://johnmacfarlane.net/pandoc/installing.html)
-* The JSON conversion in the Makefile isn't done on executing `make`, but after `make` you can do `make json` to get that done.
-Requires `xml2json` CLI tool.
-[Install instructions](https://github.com/buglabs/node-xml2json#installation).

-If you don't want to or can't install these things, then just edit the `WebTechnologies.ctv` file, and submit a pull request.
+If you don't want to or can't install these things, then just edit the `webtech.ctv` file, and submit a pull request.

 ### Steps

 1. Fork this repo
-2. Edit the [WebTechnologies.ctv](https://github.com/ropensci/webservices/blob/master/WebTechnologies.ctv) file.
+2. Edit the [webtech.ctv](https://github.com/ropensci/webservices/blob/master/webtech.ctv) file.
 If the package you are adding is on CRAN, add a new `<li>` element with your package name within a `<pkg>` tag.
 If it's not on CRAN, put it within an `<a>` tag, and include a link to the repo with `href`.
-Whether on CRAN or not, add the package to the list of packages at the bottom.
-If on CRAN, add to the list of packages within the `<packagelist>` tag.
-If not on CRAN, add to the list of packages within the `<links>` tag.
+3. On the command line type `make` and press enter, which creates the `WebTechnologies.html`, `README.md`, and `index.html` files.
-3. Check to make sure the `.ctv` file is correct, by doing in R
+4. Check to make sure the `.ctv` file is correct, by doing in R

     ```coffee
     setwd("/path/to/webservices/")